acend/infrastructure/README.md

 ## Terraform usage

-Login into terraform cloud with your account using:
+Login into Terraform cloud with your account using:

 ```bash
 terraform login